Rafha (horse)

 Rafha (19 February 1987 – 2010) was a British Thoroughbred racehorse and broodmare.
 As a two-year-old in 1989 she won two of her four races including the May Hill Stakes.
 In the following year she was undefeated in three starts, taking the Princess Elizabeth Stakes and the Lingfield Oaks Trial before recording her biggest victory in the Prix de Diane.
-After her retirement from racing she became a prolific and successful broodmare whose foals include Invincible Spirit.
+After her retirement from racing she became a prolific and successful broodmare whose foals include Invincible Spirit, who later emerged as one of Ireland's prominent stallions.

 Background

 Rafha was a "tiny" bay mare bred in the United Kingdom by her owner, A A Faisal's Nawara Stud.
 She was sent into training with Henry Cecil at his Warren Place stable in Newmarket, Suffolk.
 She was ridden in all but two of her races by Steve Cauthen.

 She was sired by Kris, an outstanding miler who won fourteen of his sixteen races between 1978 and 1980.
 Kris's other progeny included Oh So Sharp, Unite, Balisada, Shavian and Shamshir.
 Rafha's dam Eljazzi won one minor race from four starts in Britain in 1983 and 1984.
 She was a granddaughter of B Flat (foaled 1958) whose other descendants included Bachir, Pitcairn and Assessor.
 Eljazzi had been bought for Faisal by the bloodstock agent Johnnie Lewis who had previously had great success as a bobsleigh racer.